YEOMANS LIMITED – Gender Pay Gap Report, 2023 - 2024

 Who received bonus pay ?

-The directors and management would welcome the opportunity to be able to recruit from a pool of experienced individuals that includes more women when seeking to employ general managers, sales managers, service & parts department managers and sales executives, not to mention motor trade technicians.
-Most recruitment undertaken by Yeomans is conducted through agencies specialising in motor industry personnel and a joint effort will need to be made by both employers and recruitment organisations in order to attract more women into the retail motor trade.
+The Directors and senior management would welcome the opportunity to recruit from a pool of experienced, diverse individuals which includes more females when looking to recruit such roles as general managers, sales managers, aftersales managers and technicians.
+Most recruitment undertaken by Yeomans is conducted through agencies specialising in the motor industry and a joint effort will continue to be made by both Yeomans and recruitment organisations in order to attract more women into the retail motor trade.
+Looking forward, Yeomans will consider whether there are appropriate schemes or initiatives which will help support their aims to increase diversity across the organisation.